 The company’s primary sources said that they became aware of this infringement early in September.
-But, as the investigation went on, it revealed that the unauthorised access to the database was made way back in 2014.
-The hacked data varied customer to customer.
+But, as the investigation went on, it revealed that the unauthorised access to the database made in 2014.
+Whereas, the hacked data varied customer to customer.
 The information obtained by hackers contained names, mailing addresses, phone numbers, email addresses, and passport numbers.
-Though credits cards were encrypted, thy sources still can’t say anything about the stolen encrypted keys.
+Though, credits cards got encrypt, the sources still can’t say anything about the stolen encrypted keys.

 The fact which spiced up the situation: Marriott cyberattack of 500m guests linked to Chinese Spy Agency.

-Cyber attacks are constant, only the victims get changed with every other episode of it.
-Marriott data breach created plenty of headlines and spice stories, but no one knew the enforcer behind.
-However, it was a Chinese intelligence-gathering effort that also hacked many more types of data, including health and security clearance of Americans, according to the investigations.
-It has been heard that the hackers implemented on the instructions of the ministry of state security and the civilian spy agency.
-This discovery is made when Trump administration was planning to target China’s trade, cyber and economic policies within days.
+Cyber attacks are constant, only the victims change with every other episode of it.
+In addition, Marriott data breach created plenty of headlines and spice stories, but no one knew the enforcer behind.
+However, it was a Chinese intelligence-gathering effort that hacked many more types of data, including health and security clearance of Americans, according to the investigations.
+The news says that the hackers implemented on the instructions of the ministry of state security and the civilian spy agency.
+This discovery took place when Trump administration was planning to target China’s trade, cyber and economic policies within days.